SolarLune/goaseprite/README.md

 Usage is pretty straightforward.
 You export a sprite sheet and its corresponding JSON data file from Aseprite (Ctrl+E).
 The values should be set to Hash with Frame Tags and Slices (optionally) on.

 Then you'll want to load the Aseprite data.
 To do this, you'll call `goaseprite.Open()` with a string argument of where to find the Aseprite JSON data file, or manually pass the bytes to `goaseprite.Read()`.
 From this, you'll get a `*goaseprite.File`, which represents an Aseprite file.
 It's from here that you control your animation.

-You can just call `File.Play()` to play a tag / animation, and use the `File.Update()` function with an argument of delta time (the time between the previous frame and the current one) to update the animation.
+You can call `File.Play()` to play a tag / animation, and use the `File.Update()` function with an argument of delta time (the time between the previous frame and the current one) to update the animation.
 Call `File.CurrentFrame()` to get the current frame, which gives you the X and Y position of the current frame on the sprite sheet.
 Assuming a tag with a blank name ("") doesn't exist in your Aseprite file, `goaseprite` will create a default animation with that name, allowing you to easily play all of the frames in sequence.

 Here'a quick example, using [ebiten](https://ebiten.org/) for rendering: